commfish/SE_crab_assessments/README.md

 code for regional figures, etc. is in 'code/rkc_code'

 Area instructions:
-- Juneau areas is usually done on it's own, there's a specific memo for this area to address Juneau (11-A) personal use openings - usually in August.
+- Juneau areas is usually done on its own, and there's a specific memo for this area to address Juneau (11-A) personal use openings - usually in August.
 - Each survey area is processed seperately due to the historic differences between them.